 From the perspective of an avocado toast-loving summer intern

 I wake up on a high this morning.
-And for once, I let drivers rudely cut me off on my way to work.
+For once, I let drivers rudely cut me off on my way to work.
 Who cares?
-It’s pay day — and with my recent OT hours, I’m expecting a “lucrative” one! 💰
+With my recent OT hours, I’m expecting a “lucrative” payday! 💰

 At 10 AM, I get the push notification that makes my day: